aporterwinkel/playlist-manager/README.md

 # Music Playlist Application

-This project is a music playlist application with a React frontend and a FastAPI backend.
+This project is a music playlist management application with a React frontend and a FastAPI backend.

-## Prerequisites
+## Running with docker-compose

-- Node.js (v14 or higher)
-- Python (v3.8 or higher)
-- npm (comes with Node.js)
+- Create .env file with `MUSIC_PATH` variable set
-- pip (comes with Python)
+- Run with `docker-compose up --build -d`

-## Setup
+## Dev Setup

 ### Backend